 How to Choose a Low FODMAP Protein Powder

-These protein sources are considered low FODMAP:
+These sources of protein powder are considered low FODMAP:

 - Egg protein